robertdevore/benchpress/README.md

 1. **Running Benchmarks**:

-    - Navigate to `BenchPress` in your WordPress admin menu.
+    - Navigate to `BenchPress` in your WordPress® admin menu.
     - Click `Refresh Tests` to run all enabled benchmarks and view results.
 2. **Saving Snapshots**: